 Q: How will this impact applications for 2020-2021 housing?

-We look forward to welcoming back our residential community.
-Our attention now is focused on the orderly exit of our current residents.
+A: We look forward to welcoming back our residential community!
 The Office of Residence Life will begin communications about plans for students to choose their on-campus housing within the next few weeks, and we’ve planned for this process to be fully online.